yenjordan/terminus/README.md

    This will:

    - Start PostgreSQL database
-   - Reset the database (drop and recreate with fresh migrations)
+   - Apply migrations to a fresh database (e.g., after Docker volume removal)
    - Start the FastAPI backend at http://localhost:8000
    - Start the React frontend at http://localhost:5173